boiding/book/src/brain/first.md

 Experiment with the speed and try different values.
 What do you experience?

 Maybe you figured out that the speed of the boids is bounded.
-The boids are capable of going faster than a certain limit.
+The boids are not capable of going faster than a certain limit.

 The initial speed of `0.005`, or something close, works very well.
 So change the speed value of your boids intent back to that value and let's head in an